 Within Paris the Aqueduc de Médicis runs a few metres underground.The regards dotted along its length seem to be a means of aerating the water and letting impurities drop out.
 Access to the regards is through the type of stone shed (kiosk) you see next to Avenue René Coty, which is numbered Regard 25.
 There is no public access to the regard or aqueduct, but a few years ago it was open for public viewing during the 400th anniversary celebration.
 The aqueduct is still in use today.

 Think the best parks are reserved for the central Paris arrondissements?
 If so, this 37-acre park will change your mind.
 From Regard XXV, continue along Avenue René Coty for another eleven or twelve minutes and you'll discover a piece of country in the city.
 Paths wander through beautiful foliage, there are statues and even a pond with geese.
 It borders on Paris City University.
-By the way, this is where Cléo meets Antoine in Cléo de 5 à 7.
+If you're into French New Wave cinema, this is where Cléo meets Antoine in Agnes Vargas' Cléo de 5 à 7.

 Iron-knit interior of the workers' church, Paroisse Notre-Dame-du-Travail